British light cavalry during the Napoleonic Wars: Background

 In 1756, Horse Guards ordered that a troop of light horse be attached to each cavalry regiment.
 These new units proved so useful in the Seven Years' War, that in 1763 the 15th Dragoons were converted into 'light dragoons', as were the 17th–20th.
 By 1798 this arm had increased to some 23 regiments: the 7th–14th Dragoons had been converted, and 15 new regiments had been raised and retained in service.
-The 30th–33rd Light Dragoons had been raised in 1794, but with Britain's eviction from Europe in 1795, they were disbanded again in early 1796.
+The 30th–33rd Light Dragoons had been raised in 1794, but with Britain's withdrawal from the Flanders campaign in 1795, they were disbanded again in early 1796.
 No details of their uniforms are known, and it is very doubtful they ever reached full strength.
 In 1806, the 7th, 10th, and 15th Dragoons were also "converted" - or rather "re-costumed" - to light dragoons.